This is the bane of all players seeking 100% Completion

 - Speaking of Pokémon: let's say two friends set out to max out Generation I. One gets Red, the other Blue.
 They pick different rewards when opted (the fossils and the dojo Pokémon).
 They trade every 'mon the other couldn't have on his/her own, and even take advantage of a glitch to get the ordinarily unobtainable Mew.
 How many would they end up with?
-That's right, 149 out of 151, the Last Lousy 'Mons being the third form of Eevee and the third starter.
+That's right, 147 out of 151, the Last Lousy 'Mons being the third form of Eevee and the third starter plus its evolutions.

 - Chimecho in the third generation games.
 1% Chance of finding it on Mt.
 Pyre, which you're bound to be on ONLY for the plot (or the awesome music).
 Thankfully, Chingling are easily found in Generation 4.

 - Another third gen problem is Skitty.
 It's found in one area of one route, but at only 2% chance of finding it, good luck and lots of patience are required.
 And in Gen IV, you had to wait for a swarm after you beat the game.
 It explains the fact that so few Skitty are found on the GTS even now.